-If your child was young when he or she passed, there will never be a high school graduation, you will never celebrate a wedding, and you will never get to meet the potential grandchild he or she may have produced.
+If your child were young when he or she passed, there would never be a high school graduation, you would never celebrate a wedding, and you will never get to meet the potential grandchild he or she may have produced.

 This is heart-wrenching and hard to grasp and accept, but your child’s death will be with you forever.

 Second, you will automatically develop a strong connection with other parents who have also experienced the death of a child.